shreeyasharma1804/notes/misc/Certificates.md

 Details

-- CN, SAN
+- SAN
-- Subject
+- Subject CN
-- Issuer (Same for root cert)
+- Issuer CN (Subject and Issuer CN is same for root cert)
-- Serial number
+- Serial number (Unique ID assigned to the certificate by the CA)
 - Validity
 - Public Key: (Modulus and public key exponent)
-- Fingerprint: Hash value of the entire certificate
+- Fingerprint: Hash value of the entire certificate content
 - Signature

 Certificate is verified by matching the CN, SAN with the url.